-22.3 This By-law shall not apply to any sign regulated under HRM By-law S-800, A By-law Respecting Requirements for the Licensing of Temporary Signs.
+22.3 This By-law shall not apply to any sign regulated under HRM By-law S-800 S-801, A By-law Respecting Requirements for the Licensing of Temporary Signs the By-law for Temporary Signs.

-Encroachment License Licence
+Encroachment License

 22.4 In addition to the provisions of this part, if a sign or advertising structure is intended to project or extend over any portion of any street, no permit for such sign or advertising structure shall be granted until the applicant obtains approval under HRM By-law E-200, the Encroachment By-law, permitting such applicant to maintain such sign or advertising structure so projecting or extending over a portion of a street.